 An activist rallies in support of the Oasis safe syringe site in Atlantic City on Oct.
-6, 20221.
-(Daniella Heminghaus for New Jersey Monitor)
+6, 2021.
+(Photo by Daniella Heminghaus for New Jersey Monitor)

 New Jersey lawmakers passed legislation Monday intended to expand access to safe-syringe sites for people struggling with drug addiction.